ScotRob77/alien_invasion_2022/README.md

 * Understand the rules of the game
     * #### The rules are clearly written and easily understandable when the user chooses the rules option
 * Have a large choice of guesses so the game doesn't repeat itself too often
     * #### There are 150 countries to guess giving the user plenty of choice and little chance of the game repeating itself.
-The answer is not shown at the end giving the user even more chnces to play
+The answer is not shown at the end giving the user even more chances to play
 * See how many guesses I have left
     * #### This is clearly shown after each guess and there is a visual guide with the Alien art.
 * Have a clear option to start the game again